bharatreddy/bharatreddy.github.io/_posts/2014-10-01-algo-qstns.md

 title: Collection of CS algorithm questions.
 ---

 Below are a set of ipython notebooks which contain a collection of algorithm questions (and solutions in python) from different topics.
-I tried to solve these questions over time and built a collection for reference over time.
-The source websites for these questinos are included with the questions.
+I tried to solve these questions over time and built a collection for reference.
+The source websites for these questions are included.

 Note that there is a high possibility that some of the solutions are incorrect or may simply not be best solutions.
 Treat these as a set of practice questions and don't rely on the solutions.
 I'll be glad to fix any bugs you may find or take in suggestions.